Boat Trip from Leticia to Iquitos // Colombia & Peru

 When you get on deck, choose a space you like, fix your hammock and voilá that’s your home for the next 3 days.
 Special Tip: There are two floors on the boat, I recommend staying on the upper deck, as the lower deck can get quite loud when they (un)load the goods in the villages.
 And you have an amazing view on the upper deck, as it is open!
 At night, they cover the open space with tarps, so it is not cold or windy.

 I really enjoyed the time on the boat and – differently than expected – I didn’t felt bored at all.
 I was watching the scenery along the boat, the beautiful rain forest and I could even spot pink dolphins.
 The boat is stopping in the villages along the river, so I was able to see the villages from the boat and watch the hustle for a while.
 Seeing the sunrise and sunset on the boat, was really something special, as the sky in this area is always very dramatic.
-As locals are also taking these boats, take your change to chat with them a little bit.
+As locals are also taking these boats, take your chance to chat with them a little bit.
 My Spanish skills are very little, but still it was possible to communicate with the locals and listen to their stories of their lives in the Amazonas.

 The rest of the time I spent chatting with the four other backpackers on the boat, reading, writing, chilling and sleeping in my hammock.
 It was a very relaxed atmosphere on the boat and I never felt unwell or unsafe.
 This ride was a totally special experience and I would really recommend doing it!